About USCGAUX Free Vessel Safety Checks

-Qualified examiners with the USCG Aux will meet you and your boat or come to your vessel and conduct a courtesy examination of safety equipment carried or installed and certain aspects of the vessel's overall condition.
+Qualified examiners with the USCG Aux will meet you and your trailered boat or come to your vessel at the dock to conduct a courtesy examination of safety equipment carried or installed and certain aspects of the vessel's overall condition.
 VSC requirements parallel federal and state requirements with regard to equipment and vessel condition.
 Those vessels that pass will be awarded a VSC decal indicating a successful check along with a copy of the examination.
 There are several probable perks when your boat wears the VSC sticker.

 What We Check

 Depending on the requirements for your particular boat or paddlecraft,